-Other symptoms of cervical cancer include, pain or discomfort during intercourse, unusual or unpleasant vaginal discharge and pain in the lower back or pelvic region.
+Other symptoms include, pain or discomfort during intercourse, unusual or unpleasant vaginal discharge and pain in the lower back or pelvic region.
 The vagueness of these symptoms is immediately apparent; as is the difficulty in identifying a particular gynaecological issue, when so many of them manifest in a very similar way.

 Once the cervical cancer spreads to other parts of the body it is termed advanced.
 Advanced cancer is more challenging to treat and has a worse prognosis.
 The symptoms of advanced cervical cancer depend on where in the body the cancer has spread to.
 Initially, the spread is likely to be localized, with metastatic cancer cells found most often in the kidneys, bladder and bowel.
 After this, the cancer can spread to other locations within the body.

 Some of the symptoms of advanced cervical cancer are:

 - Pain in the region of the kidneys

 - Severe vaginal bleeding.

 With the development of vaccinations against HPV, which is the trigger for most cases of cervical cancer, it is hoped that global incidence rates of this type of cancer will continue to fall.

 - “Cervical Cancer.”
 Symptoms | Cervical Cancer | Cancer Research UK, 25 May 2017, https://www.cancerresearchuk.org/about-cancer/cervical-cancer/symptoms.